MengZ-tech/Lock-in-Spectrum/README.md

 FULL DATA: https://biaowang.tech/xjtu-sy-bearing-datasets/

 My code is free to use—so please do not sell it.
-Cite it as follows: Meng Zhang, Lock-in Spectrum: A Tool for Representing Long-term Evolution of Bearing Fault in the Time-Frequency Domain using Vibration Signal, Sensor Review, 2024.
-(I will provide the DOI as soon as it becomes available).
+Cite it as follows: Meng Zhang, Lock-in Spectrum: A Tool for Representing Long-term Evolution of Bearing Fault in the Time-Frequency Domain using Vibration Signal, Sensor Review, 2024 (DOI: 10.1108/SR-04-2024-0365).